 - Use camel case or dotted decimal notation.

-- Describe the essence of what is being violated.
+- Describe the essence of what is being breached.

 To change an existing condition's name:

-- Go to one.newrelic.com > Alerts & AI > Alert conditions (policies) > (select a policy).
+- Go to one.newrelic.com > All capabilities > Alerts & AI > Alert conditions > (select a condition).

-- Click a condition name to edit it, and then type a meaningful name for the condition.
+- Click the ellipses menu (...) and click Edit to edit it, and then type a meaningful name for the condition.

 You can't edit the product and condition type associated with a condition.
 Instead, you must delete the condition and create a new one with a different product and condition type.

 After you save the condition, the currently selected policy lists all alert conditions that apply to it.
 From here you can:

 - Repeat the steps to add more conditions to the policy.